Council of Stewards

 Jeff Masten is a 25-year resident of Durham, moved by the reverence and spirit of the natural places throughout the Triangle.
 With over 20 years working in the field of conservation, Jeff’s expertise is in building partnerships, and creating and leading cutting-edge conservation projects.
 Introduced to conservation burial in 2006, Jeff has supported the development of conservation burial projects in North Carolina and throughout the country since then.
 Jeff’s personal experiences accompanying his father and step-father in their end of life journeys, is at the core of his calling to create Bluestem.
 Jeff believes nature is where each individual can have their own personal, physical, emotional and tactile experience.
 “There is something about walking through nature, experiencing its sights, sounds, and smells that can trigger memory and healing from one's grief.
 Bluestem is that place, where spiritual and natural spaces are invited to coexist.”
 Jeff is a founding member of the Conservation Burial Alliance and a co-founder of Bluestem.
 Learn more about Jeff's work building conservation burial projects here.

 Shenae McPherson is a passionate and powerful advocate for healthy aging in Orange County.
-She is the administrator for the Volunteer Connect 55+ program and provides countless resources and learning opportunities to the community.
-More on Shenae soon!
+She is the administrator for the Volunteer Connect 55+ program and works to develop programming for community members on Master Aging Plans, healthy living opportunities, and connecting people with nature..
+Shenae is excited to support green burial in the region as an option for people seeking a simpler form of honoring and remembering their loved ones.
+Find Shenae here.

 Franziska Rokoske is a nature lover, land conservation enthusiast, and passionate advocate for improving all peoples' experiences towards end of life, and after death.
 A clinician by background, Franzi spent the past 20 years shaping federal health policy to support patients and families facing serious illness and end of life.
 Her work has also touched on how we can increase the quality of conversations families have as they navigate complex decisions about their care and death.
 In Franzi's personal experience: "I was the caregiver for my dying mom, navigating these same issues and growing in my understanding and compassion for how people make their way through this journey towards end of life and beyond.
 In the past I was driven by the question "what is a good death?"
 These days I'm passionate about the question "what is good care for family, community, and the earth after death?"
 Franzi is a hospice volunteer, and is currently completing yoga teacher training, with a focus on restorative yoga that combines mindful movement practices in nature with compassionate meditation.
 She is excited to contribute her energies to creating Bluestem as a nurturing, healing place for all to engage with the mysteries of our experiences in life.
 More on Franzi here.